 They can be used as stand-alone educational tools, or incorporated into your already existing educational efforts.

-They enjoy playing in smaller groups why our games are not just games but also educational dialogue tools.
-As a dialogue tool, our games help to start and facilitate a dialogue on a taboo topic like Menstrual Hygiene in a classroom or after school club.
+Lulu Lab's users enjoy playing in smaller groups why our games are not just games but also educational dialogue tools.
+As a dialogue tool, the games help to start and facilitate a dialogue on a taboo topic like Menstrual Hygiene in a classroom or after school club.